 Aspen Center for Environmental Studies (ACES)

-Explore food, farming, and fun with ACES at Rock Bottom Ranch!
+Explore food, sustainable farming, and fun with ACES at Rock Bottom Ranch!
 Rock Bottom Ranch is an educational farm, wildlife preserve, and visitor center between the Roaring Fork River and the Rio Grande Trail in Basalt.
 The site is operated by the non-profit Aspen Center for Environmental Studies (ACES) and features a unique brand of eco-agriculture that melds 113 acres of wild lands and pristine riparian habitats with agriculture production and education.

 At Rock Bottom Ranch, ACES models agriculture systems that prioritize ecosystem health, energy efficiency, carbon sequestration, land stewardship, animal welfare, and social heritage.
 In 2015, Rock Bottom Ranch was the first farm in Colorado to be Certified Wildlife Friendly.
 The Ranch’s livestock are pasture-raised, GMO-free, and Animal Welfare Approved, certifying that they were raised to the highest animal welfare standards.
 Products include: eggs, pork, lamb, chicken, RBR/Cap-K Ranch beef, salad greens, over 100 varieties of vegetables, tomatoes, herbs, and more.
 When in season, products can be purchased at the Ranch Store during open hours and at local farmers’ markets.